Modularity of generating series of divisors on unitary Shimura varieties: Calculation of the Borcherds product divisor

+The calculation of the divisor of $\bm{\psi}(f)$ over the open Shimura variety $\mathcal{S}_\Kra(\C)$ is Proposition \ref{prop:complex borcherds divisor}.
 The algebraicity claim now follows from GAGA (using the fact that the divisor is already known to be algebraic), proving all parts of the first claim.
 The second and third claims are just a translation of Corollary \ref{cor:analytic BFJ} into the algebraic language of Theorem \ref{thm:unitary borcherds I}, using the explicit coordinates of \S \ref{ss:explicit boundary} and the change of notation $(2\pi i \eta^2)^k = P_\Phi^\eta$, $P_0=P_\Phi^{vert}$ and $P_1=P_\Phi^{hor}$. \end{proof}